 They are very cool creatures.
-It is really fun to watch how they bulldoze their way past other shrimp, plant, rocks and climb over each other to get a better feeding spot.
+It is really fun to watch how they bulldoze their way past other shrimp, plants, rocks and climb over each other to get a better feeding spot.

 Quick Notes about Bamboo Shrimp